Use chirpier-skills

 - use

-docsas the normative source for periods, event grammar, analytics window conventions, and delivery-history kinds - treat
+docsas the normative source for event identity, periods, analytics window conventions, destination terminology, public dashboard pages, and delivery-history kinds - treat

 chirpier-skillsas the operational layer OpenClaw follows when applying that contract